 Giving advance notice is the usual norm that could be one week's time, two weeks notice, or 1 month.

 The employee has to leave the company immediately, usually because of a personal situation or emergency.

 While you may feel it an easier task to send a resignation email, it's always better to resign in person.
 To meet your busy manager, it's ideal to make an appointment so that you get enough time to discuss all the details.

 Make sure to plan your words, try to remain unemotional, and speak in a polite, positive tone.

 Do remember to discuss your notice period, and thank the manager for the opportunity and experience you had in the company.
 Keeping a good relationship could potentially be beneficial for your future plans.

 Once your resignation has been accepted by the organization, make sure to inform the employer about the current status of the projects you are handling.
 It is recommended to write the tasks you have in the pipeline in an email and send it to all concerned individuals.

 Resigning is never easy, however by remaining professional and polite throughout your resignation, you can easily move on while keeping your dignity and reputation intact.

-If you plan on starting your job hunt after leaving your current job, manage your job search with Teal, a job tracking software that lets you track and store important job hunting details.
+If you plan on starting your job hunt after leaving your current job, manage your job search with Teal, a free job tracking software that lets you track and store important job hunting details.